kennymc-c/ucr2-integration-requests/README.md

 #### Docker container

-For the mDNS advertisement (auto discovery of the integration) to work correctly and to be able to use wake-on-lan with an ip address or a hostname instead of a mac address the integration needs to be run in the host network (`--net=host`).
+For the mDNS advertisement to work correctly it's advised to start the integration in the host network (`--net=host`).
 You can also set the websocket listening port with the environment variable `UC_INTEGRATION_HTTP_PORT`, set the listening interface with `UC_INTEGRATION_INTERFACE` or change the default debug log level with `UC_LOG_LEVEL`.
 See available [environment variables](https://github.com/unfoldedcircle/integration-python-library#environment-variables) in the Python integration library.

 All data is mounted to `/usr/src/app`: